-Thank you for visiting my portfolio page.
+This is my pre-graduation portfolio.
 The work is hypothetical, but the effort and insights are real.
-My focus is equal parts copywriting and art direction, including identifying key insights and universal truths for each.
+My focus here is creative direction, including identifying key insights and universal truths for each.

 Canadians are fortunate to have a wide variety of outdoor locations and activities to enjoy.
 One of our cultural dimensions is that we work to enjoy our free time.
 Self indulgence through active and adventurous living is an important aspect of our culture.
 Every work week is a new countdown to survive the grind until we reach the weekend where adventure awaits.
 That’s what this short Facebook campaign is about.